A powerful, messy winter storm is charging up the East Coast

-Over 80 million people are under winter weather alerts Sunday from Mississippi to Maine.
-Snow and ice are affecting southern areas unaccustomed to such wintry weather, including northern parts of Mississippi, Alabama and Georgia, as well as the interior Carolinas.
+More than 80 million people are under winter weather alerts Sunday, from Mississippi to Maine.
+Snow and ice are affecting southern areas unaccustomed to such weather, including northern parts of Mississippi, Alabama and Georgia, as well as the interior Carolinas.

-Winter storm warnings are in effect along the Appalachians, where a broad 5 to 10 inches of snow are possible.
-Closer to the Interstate 95 corridor, winter weather advisories are more common, due to the threat of mixing which would reduce snowfall totals.
+Winter storm warnings are in effect along the Appalachians, where a broad 5 to 10 inches of snow is possible.
+Closer to the Interstate 95 corridor, winter weather advisories are more common, because of the threat of mixing, which would reduce snowfall totals.

-Ice storm warnings are up in parts of the Carolinas, where as much as a quarter to half inch of ice accretion is possible.
+Ice storm warnings are up in parts of the Carolinas, where as much as a quarter- to a half- inch of ice accretion is possible.
 The slick glaze could be even more problematic than heavy snowfall.

 The storm now

 On Sunday morning, the storm was centered over central Alabama along Interstate 59-20.
-Since low pressure systems spin clockwise in the northern hemisphere, an arc of Gulf of Mexico moisture was spiraling northwestward to the east of the storm’s center, wrapping through the Carolinas and Tennessee before curling back into northern Mississippi.
+Since low-pressure systems spin counterclockwise in the Northern Hemisphere, an arc of Gulf of Mexico moisture was spiraling northwestward to the east of the storm’s center, wrapping through the Carolinas and Tennessee before curling back into northern Mississippi.
 Snow was falling in the cool air wraparound.
-Flurries were detected by radar along the Mississippi-Alabama border just one county north of Mobile within 60 miles of the Gulf Coast.
+Flurries were detected by radar along the Mississippi-Alabama border, just one county north of Mobile, within 60 miles of the Gulf Coast.

-In Mississippi, heavy snows on the back side of the departing low have contributed to snowfall rates of 1 to 2 inches per hour, leading to very impressive totals northeast of the state capital.
+In Mississippi, heavy snow on the back side of the departing low has contributed to snowfall rates of 1 to 2 inches per hour, leading to very impressive totals northeast of the state capital.
 Multiple observers in Goshen Springs, just east of the Ross Barnett Reservoir, reported half a foot of snow on the ground around sunrise Sunday.
-Only 0.1 inches had been reported as of 1:47 a.m..
+Only 0.1 inches had been reported as of 1:47 a.m.

-Little Rock saw one to two inches of snow, but significantly more fell in the higher elevations of the Ozarks to the northwest.
+Little Rock saw 1 to 2 inches of snow, but significantly more fell in the higher elevations of the Ozarks to the northwest.
 A foot was reported in Canaan and Harrison, Ark., with 7.5 inches east of Interstate 65 in Bergman.

-A mix of rain and snow were falling in Nashville, where a winter storm warning is in effect.
+A mix of rain and snow was falling in Nashville, where a winter storm warning is in effect.
 The storm has trended slightly warmer at the mid-levels of the atmosphere, fostering more mixed and wet precipitation rather than pure snow.
 Totals of 1 to 3 inches can be expected.

-Snow was tough to come by farther east, except in the mountainous terrain of northeast Georgia and western parts of the Carolinas.
+Snow was tough to come by farther east, except in the mountainous terrain of northeast Georgia and the western parts of the Carolinas.
 A total of 5.6 inches had accumulated in Clarkesville, Ga., with 10 inches in Brevard, N.C., southwest of Asheville.
 Greenville, S.C. had about half a foot as of 8 a.m.
 Eastern time.

 In warm, humid air ahead of the storm in South Florida, a line of severe thunderstorms was crossing the peninsula.
 A tornado watch was in effect until 3 p.m. for the zone including Miami and Fort Lauderdale.
 Social media indicated a damaging tornado had struck near Fort Myers.